 January and February

 January and February find Richland in the chilliest months of the year.
-With highs in the 40s and lows in the 20s, the chance for freezes and the occasional flake of snow might fall is most likely these two months.
+With highs in the 40s and lows in the 20s, the chance for freezes and the occasional flake of snow might fall in these two months.
 With less than an inch of average precipitation, you won’t find buckets of snow falling, though.
-Don’t break out the parkas, as these temps are gone by March.
+Don’t break out the parkas, as these temperatures are gone by March.

 March and April